I am a Physicist who turned into a Data Scientist to contribute to our society by supporting the energy transition via data-driven approaches.

 In my research, I investigate complex energy systems, using interpretable machine learning to understand, predict and design future energy systems.

-Currently, I am leading a group at the Karlsruhe Institute of Technology (KIT) on Data-driven analysis of complex systems (DRACOS).
+Currently, I am an Assistant Professor, leading a group at the Karlsruhe Institute of Technology (KIT) on Data-driven analysis of complex systems (DRACOS).

 My goal is to understand complex energy systems from a data-driven point of view, i.e. without assuming too much prior knowledge.